UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <choice id="2" >
 <opt text="<code>interactive=True</code>" >

-You would not add interactivity with this argument.
+You would need something more than an argument.
+Perhaps a method?

 </opt>

 <opt text="<code>.interactivity()</code>">

 Close but not quite!
+You are on the right track with a method.

 </opt>